Wintry weather blanketing US making rare dip to Gulf Coast | Science-Environment

 Texas Gov. Greg Abbott, who issued a disaster declaration for all of the state's 254 counties, warned on Saturday: “All of Texas is facing an extremely dangerous winter storm.”
 Abbott, Oklahoma Gov. Kevin Stitt and Arkansas Gov. Asa Hutchinson have each activated National Guard units to assist state agencies with tasks including rescuing stranded drivers.

-American Airlines said about 345 of their flights were canceled at DFW Airport, its hub, by early Sunday afternoon.
-The airline said the storm was also affecting their flights across the region, with operations reduced and canceled at airports across Texas, Oklahoma and Arkansas.
+American Airlines said about 345 of their flights were cancelled at DFW Airport, its hub, by early Sunday afternoon.
+The airline said the storm was also affecting their flights across the region, with operations reduced and cancelled at airports across Texas, Oklahoma and Arkansas.

 Officials were discouraging travel in the wintry conditions.
 By early Sunday afternoon, the Texas Highway Patrol had reported several multi-car pileups in West Texas, including one that involved 25 vehicles and shut down a portion of Interstate 20 westbound.